 Evaluation and treatment

-The Norris Cotton Cancer Center is an NCI-accredited cancer center and academic research facility with a national reputation.
+The Dartmouth Cancer Center is an NCI-accredited cancer center and academic research facility with a national reputation.
 The Comprehensive Breast Program offers many types of standard and new treatments, including national and regional clinical trials that might not be available at smaller community hospitals.
 Through an integrated approach, highly trained specialists from a variety of medical disciplines work together to provide the very best treatment plan, and to deliver a range of medical and supportive services focused on you, not just your disease.

 Breast imaging research